scroll top

 “An ACA-compliant major medical health plan is by far the best option for people who aren't eligible for Medicaid, Medicare, or CHIP,” Norris says.
 “And premium tax credits are only available for major medical plans purchased through the exchange.”

-However, if a person missed open enrollment, doesn't qualify for a special enrollment period and needs health insurance temporarily until the end of the year, she recommends short-term health insurance if you do not have pre-existing conditions.
+If a person misses open enrollment, doesn't qualify for a special enrollment period and needs health insurance temporarily until the end of the year, Norris recommends short-term health insurance if you do not have pre-existing conditions.

 Some people benefit from health care sharing ministry plans, often combined with direct primary care or a fixed indemnity plan.